aeris170/aeris170/README.md

 ## - 🕹️ My Job

-I'm working as a graphics programmer on a Microsoft Hololens project. 👓
+I'm working as a tech stack developer on a secret game project. 😮

 I'm also working as an independent Game Developer ;) 🎮